xianghuzhao/docker-deploy/README.md

-# docker-deploy
+# docker-remote

-Drone plugin for deployment with docker
+Drone plugin for running docker commands on remote host